Terms of the award

 The jury's comments will be sent to each of the candidate cities and regions that have passed the jury stage, so that they can be used to improve participatory democracy practices.
 The candidatures will be shared in a publication and in the experiences space of the IOPD website.

 5. EVALUATION CRITERIA

-During the Jury stage, the evaluation criteria will be based on:
+During the jury phase, the evaluation criteria will be the following:

 - Level of transferability: i.e. the capacity of the experience to allow for repeated use of the essential elements that make it up, in a context other than the one for which it was created, and with a high probability of success.